-The bill adds a new section, Section 7b, which would authorize the department to enter into public-private agreements with private entities as provided in the act.
+The bill adds a new section, Section 7b, which would authorize the department to enter into public-private agreements as provided in the act.

-The new section is broadly permissive; it indicates that "a public-private agreement may contain terms that the department may determine or negotiate to facilitate the researching, planning, studying, designing, developing, financing, acquiring, constructing, charging user fees, governing, operating, or maintaining a public transportation facility in the public interest."
+The new section is broadly permissive; it indicates that "a public-private agreement may contain terms and conditions that the department may determine or negotiate to facilitate the researching, planning, studying, designing, developing, financing, acquiring, constructing, charging user fees, governing, operating, or maintaining a public transportation facility in the public interest."

-The section requires that the agreement "include terms designed to protect the public interest and ensure accountability of a concessionaire to the department or an instrumentality of government, whichever is applicable."
-The section also requires that a public transportation facility be publicly owned and dedicated to public use as a transportation facility as provided in the act.
+The section requires that the agreement "include terms designed to protect the public interest and ensure accountability of a concessionaire to the department or a public entity created under Michigan law for a public transportation facility in this state, whichever is applicable."
+The section also requires that a public transportation facility be publicly owned and dedicated to public use as a transportation facility as provided in the act

-Subsections 7b(2) through 7b(9) of the bill require or authorize specific provisions in public-private agreements, as described further below:
+Subsections 7b(2) through 7b(13) of the bill require or authorize specific provisions in public-private agreements, as described further below: